dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 ### <mark style="background: #BABD00;">VM Snapshot:</mark>

-Preserves the state and data of a VM at a specific point-in-time State includes VM configuration files as well as its power state (on, Off, suspended)
+Preserves the state and data of a VM at a specific point-in-time State includes VM configuration files as well as its power state (on, Off, suspended).

-Data includes all the files that makeup the VM including memory, and other devices, such as virtual NIC
+Data includes all the files that makeup the VM including memory, and other devices, such as virtual NIC.

-A log file captures the changes to the virtual disk after snapshot is taken
+A log file captures the changes to the virtual disk after snapshot is taken.

 ![](https://i.imgur.com/MAyLCcF.png)

 A snapshot preserves both the state and data of a VM at a specific point in time.
 State includes VM files such as BIOS, network configuration, and its power state (powered-on, powered-off, or suspended).

 Data includes all the files that makeup the VM, including virtual disks, memory, and other devices.
 In this method, instead of making a copy of the entire virtual disk of the VM, which may be very large in size, a snapshot is created.
 A snapshot includes a separate log file which captures the changes to the virtual disk of the VM since the snapshot was taken.